-And when it came to finding the perfect coffees for cold brew, we recognized a pretty strong tie between customers who subscribe to The Classics and customers who like traditional-flavored cold brew.
+And when it came to finding the perfect coffees for cold brew, we recognized a pretty strong tie between customers who subscribe to The Classics and customers from our coffee subscription service who like traditional-flavored cold brew.
 So, we spoke to our roasters and asked them which coffees they use for cold brew in their own shops — no surprise, many of them were The Classics coffees!
 We tried them for ourselves in the office and true to word, they were winners.

 When we say "traditional-flavored" and coffees that “taste like coffee,” we mean those with more medium to dark roast profiles.
 Fortunately for cold brewers, darker roasts are more soluble in water, which means a slightly easier and more even extraction.
 Darker roasts tend to also have less perceived acidity or brightness to them, which is something many cold brew drinkers value.
 With all of this in front of us, medium to darker roasts were a no-brainer to kick off cold brew.

 Outside of darker, chocolate notes, I like to find coffees that play around with more brown sugar and caramel flavors when brewed hot.
 When cold brewed, these lighter notes turn into super sweet pastry-like flavors with a bit of sugar and milk.
 Ideally, with dilution of cold brew by way of water, ice cubes, or milk and sugar, you want coffee with some darker notes that hold up.
 Lighter flavors in coffees with lots of brightness tend to taste weaker with the dilution, and sometimes the acidity doesn’t pair very well with milk, creamer, or alternative milks.